-Under the current CDP, job seekers with activity requirements are expected to complete up to 25 hours per week of work-like activities that benefit their community.
-CDP offers a broad range of flexible activities to increase job seekers’ skills and contribute to their community.
+CDP participants with activity requirements are expected to complete up to 20 hours per week of work-like activities that benefit their community.
+CDP offers a broad range of flexible activities to increase participants’ skills and contribute to their community.

-Since its introduction, CDP has supported job seekers into thousands of jobs.
+Since its introduction, CDP has supported participants into thousands of jobs.
 Job seeker participation and engagement has also grown significantly since the start of the program.